Rave-Saber/AVR-APA102-library/README.md

 ## TODO

+* Change extension/retraction pattern functions so we can specify the number of LEDs to switch on/off in one cycle.
+E.g., switching 2 LEDs on at a time may give us the same effect as 1 LED, but twice as fast.
+* Pattern for rendering images
+    * Make a pattern for fixed arrays of colors
+    * Script to convert images to xpm, transpose rows/cols, & print array for inclusion in patterns file.
+* Color mixing/blending, building gradients between sequence of colors.
 * Use timer for delays instead of relying on delay functions?
     * Make it a compilation option in case no free timers?
 Or method that can re-use existing timer with different interrupt/ms rates.